robotlem/WiringPi/README.md

+**NOTE: MODIFIED VERSION**
+This version of WiringPi has been modified to allow the use of more than 20 columns in lcds

 # WiringPi Library

 Welcome to the WiringPi Library, the highly performant GPIO access library for Raspberry Pi boards.
 This library is written in C and is designed to provide fast and efficient control of the GPIO pins by directly accessing the hardware registers using DMA.